Audra Levi: Career

+Music

 More than a decade later, Levi dove into songwriting, and her debut EP called "I'm All In" showcases her melodic and heartfelt writing style on four songs.
 The EP was produced by Michael Getches and released in August 2012 via iTunes, Amazon and other digital distribution outlets.

 Levi released a self-produced debut album called "I'm All In" on August 7, 2012 via iTunes and Amazon.
 Original songs include "I'm All In", "One Moment More", "It Seems Like Yesterday" and "Just For Now".
 A fifth original called "Blueberry Eyes" was written by Jason Reid.
 This album has been distributed on all major audio streaming platforms.

 Levi and her band (Tommy Reeves, Maria Martinez and Ron Suffradini) made their Southern Californian debut on June 1, 2 and 3, 2012 as a featured performer at The Home Entertainment Show in Irvine, where more than 10,000 music-loving fans gathered for this annual convention focused on high-end audio and live performances.
 Levi and Reeves returned to THE Show in 2013 for three additional performances.
 Levi was also invited to perform with the legendary Mike Garson on June 1, 2013 on THE Show's main stage.
 Audra continued performing at THE Show in 2014, 2015 and 2016 with Tommy Reeves on piano.

 In October 2022, Audra released her second album "Hopeless Romantic", produced by Billy Mitchell, and recorded at Private Island Studios in Los Angeles, CA, in April and May 2022.
 Original songs include "Magnolia Girl", "Come Back to Me" and "Paris".
 A fourth original called "Give It Time" was written by Jason Reid.
 This album will be distributed on all major audio streaming platforms.